Collation: Sort keys

 In some applications, the strings by which items are collated may differ from the identifiers that are displayed.
 For example, The Shining might be sorted as Shining, The (see Alphabetical order above), but it may still be desired to display it as The Shining.
 In this case two sets of strings can be stored, one for display purposes, and another for collation purposes.
 Strings used for collation in this way are called sort keys.

 Issues with numbers

 Sometimes, it is desired to order text with embedded numbers using proper numerical order.
 For example, "Figure 7b" goes before "Figure 11a", even though '7' comes after '1' in Unicode.
 This can be extended to Roman numerals.
 This behavior is not particularly difficult to produce as long as only integers are to be sorted, although it can slow down sorting significantly.
 For example, Microsoft Windows does this when sorting file names.
+The underlying sort order is called natural sort order.

 Sorting decimals properly is a bit more difficult, because different locales use different symbols for a decimal point, and sometimes the same character used as a decimal point is also used as a separator, for example "Section 3.2.5".
 There is no universal answer for how to sort such strings; any rules are application dependent.